Python Lecture Part 1 - Python's Philosophy and Design Principles

 Python's Answer: Progressive Disclosure

-1. Layered Architecture
+Layered Architecture

-Language-Level Abstraction Layers
+Language-Level Layers

-# What users see: simple list manipulation
+# What you see: simple list manipulation

 my_list = [1, 2, 3]